motform/ixfx-highlight/README.md

 ## Extension Settings
 You can change the base colors to highlight `state` and `settings`.
 Note that these will dim by lowering the opacity, so you will want to pick something solid and vibrant.

+- `ixfx-highlight.color.settings.dark`: The settings color used in dark color themes, a 6 digit hex color.
+- `ixfx-highlight.color.settings.light`: The settings color used in dark color themes, a 6 digit hex color.
-- `ixfx-highlight.settings-color`: The base color used for settings.
+- `ixfx-highlight.color.state.dark`: The state color used in dark color themes, a 6 digit hex color.
-- `ixfx-highlight.state-color`: The base color used for state.
+- `ixfx-highlight.color.state.light`: The state color used in light color themes, a 6 digit hex color.

+You can also control the prominence (opacity) of highlights.

+- `ixfx-highlight.color.prominence`: `"Low"` | `"Medium"` | `"High"`

+All of the settings are configurable in the GUI as well.

 ## Known Issues